-Lightning Ridge, NSW, Australia
+Lightning Ridge, New South Wales, Australia

 Lightning Ridge, The Home of the Black Opal, is an opal mining community in northern New South Wales, and the world’s main producer of gem quality black opal.
 The key industries at Lightning Ridge are opal mining, tourism and agriculture.